-Hunter Business Law knows that as your business grows, you will continuously face new challenges.
+Hunter Business Law knows that as your business grows, you will continuously face new challenges and opportunities.
 As your legal counsel, together we can solve the problems that come with success.

 As soon as you hire your first employee, you are officially an employer, required to comply with federal and state labor and employment laws.
 Acronyms like FLSA, FMLA, and OSHA will suddenly demand your attention.
 Our clients ask us to help with common labor and employment issues, such as when they must carry workers’ compensation insurance and how enforceable a non-compete agreement can be.
 We answer your questions and protect you with employee onboarding procedures, handbooks, compliance materials and HR guidance along the way.

 As your business grows, you have more money, assets, and goodwill to protect.
 We can help you evaluate changes in your risk profile and implement necessary enhancements.